Dreams Fun Day a 'fitting tribute for Myles'

 Fun for all the family

-Rachel Humphrey held her Dreams Fun Day at the weekend in memory of her son Myles whose dream we fulfilled earlier this year.
+Rachel Humphrey held a Dreams Fun Day in memory of her son Myles whose dream we fulfilled in 2014.
 It was an amazing day as Rachel told us:

 The turn out was fantastic, the atmosphere was really buzzing and everyone seemed to be having a great time.
 There was just loads going on which made sure many people stayed a lot longer than perhaps they had planned!
 We had live bands, dance/music and author workshops, face-painting, hoola hooping, assault course, football skills, lots of stalls and delicious food and drink.
 Plus the fire brigade and the police pitched up with engine and beautiful horses in tow!